nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Script
-A program that executes on the CKB-VM.
+A script in Nervos CKB is a binary executable on the CKB-VM.
+Compared to Bitcoin script, CKB script is Turing-complete, equivalent to smart contract.
 A Script can be one of two types:

 - Lock Script - Used to control ownership and access to a Cell.
 - Type Script - Used to control how a Cell is used in a transaction.

-A script is a binary executable in the ELF format for the RISC-V architecture, a program that runs on the CKB-VM.

 #### See Also
 - [CKB-VM](#risc-v)